 Upstairs bedroom: queen double and single bed.
 Cabana apartment: queen double and couch, Great Room: two comfortable couches.
 Grassy tenting under the oaks is available.

 New Orleans or the Gulf Coast is just under an hour away.
 A 20,000-acre wildlife refuge with trails and blueways is a half mile from us.
-Bayou Lacombe under a quarter mile...kayak rental.
+Bayou Lacombe under a quarter mile...kayak rental and tours.
 31-mile long hike & bike trail (we supply bikes) on our doorstep.
 No public transport.
 Through our tours we can either arrange or conduct trips to several different well known attractions like the French Quarter or little known areas back up in the swamps or along backroad byways.
 If you really want to know Louisiana come stay with us at The Habitat.

 Limited internet access